johnty/QtStkPipeOrgan/report_markdown.md

 ###Further Development

-* Try modelling different pipe shapes, creating more groups of stops
+* Try actually modelling pipe shapes, creating more groups of stops that behave more like an organ and less like the wind instrument models

 * Modelling other effects such as swell boxes, reverb of different spaces